wayneqs/strangler-fig-basic-routing/README.md

 #### Steps

-1. **Build and push the proxy Docker image:**
+1. **Build and push all Docker images:**

 ```bash
 cd ../deploy
 ./build.sh
 ```

+This builds and pushes:

+- `proxy:latest` - nginx reverse proxy
+- `legacy-app:latest` - Next.js legacy application
+- `new-app:latest` - Next.js new application

-2. **Deploy the proxy to Azure Container Apps:**
+2. **Deploy all containers to Azure Container Apps:**

 ```bash
 ./deploy.sh
 ```

-This will create (or update) the proxy container app in Azure using the image from Azure Container Registry.

-> **Note:** The legacy and new Next.js apps are not deployed to Azure Container Apps by default in this setup.
-You can extend the infrastructure and deployment scripts to containerize and deploy these apps similarly if desired.
+This deploys all three containers with the following network configuration:

+- **Proxy**: Publicly accessible via HTTPS (external ingress)
+- **Legacy-App & New-App**: Private, only accessible from within the Container Apps environment (internal ingress)
+- All containers communicate securely within the same VNet

 ## Testing the Application

+### Local Testing

-Once the containers are running, you can access the applications in your browser:
+Once the containers are running locally, you can access the applications in your browser:

 - **Legacy App (anything not `/billing`)**:
   - [http://localhost/](http://localhost/)